The International ArtsGames Percussion Federation (IAPF) is set up by the International ArtsGames

-A member of the Institute of Strategic Management, Nigeria, Bowie holds a Bachelor of Science degree in Banking and Finance, a Master of Science degree in Business Administration, a Master of Public Administration degree, and is currently pursuing a PhD in Public Policy and Administration at Walden University, MN United States of America.
-He is credited with the spread of the steelpan movement in Nigeria and other parts of Africa by establishing the Xcel Institute of Music Technology in affiliation with Adeniran Ogunsanya College of Education Lagos Nigeria.
+A Fellow of the Institute of Strategic Management and the Institute of Management Consultants, Bowie is a Certified Management Consultant and holds a Bachelor of Science degree in Banking and Finance, a Master of Science degree in Business Administration, a Master of Public Administration degree, and a PhD in Public Policy and Administration.
+He is credited with the spread of the steelpan movement in Nigeria and other parts of Africa.
 He is the Chief Executive Officer of Africa- Trinidad and Tobago Steelpan Development Co.
-Ltd and the founder and sole sponsor of the Nigeria Steelband Panorama (competition).
-In addition, he is the President of the Society of Steelpan Artistes of Nigeria and a member of the International Musicological Society.
-Bowie is the main focus in Pan, Our African Odyssey, an award winning documentary at the Trinidad and Tobago film festival in 2015, as well as Panomundo.
+Ltd and the founder of the Nigeria Steelband Panorama (competition).
+Bowie is also the President of the Society of Steelpan Artistes of Nigeria and a member of the International Musicological Society.
+Bowie is the main focus in the documentary, Pan, Our African Odyssey, an award winning documentary at the Trinidad and Tobago film festival in 2015.
+His contributions to the pan art in Africa also featured him in Panomundo, another documentary.
 These documentaries project the efforts of Bowie in spreading pan across Africa.
-Bowie was appointed Executive Director of the International Percussion Federation (IPF) in March 2016.
+Bowie was appointed Executive Director of the IAC’s International ArtsGames Percussion Federation (IAPF) in March 2016.

-The objectives of the International Percussion Federation (IPF) with respect to the ArtsGames drumming competitions are:
+The objectives of the International ArtsGames Percussion Federation (IAPF) with respect to the ArtsGames drumming competitions are:

 IAC is a multi-disciplinary arts organization whose mission is to raise the visibility of talented artists from various cultures and communities.
 The first edition of the ArtsGames will be awarding gold, silver and bronze medals in music, dance, literature, visual arts and media arts competitions.
 The ArtsGames will be hosted by a different city every two years, in partnership with the organizers of the world’s top artistic competitions.